burcuerdogann/Context/README.md

 Context Types

-Activity Context: .this | ActivityMain.this
+Activity Context: .this | MainActivity.this

 App Context: getApplicationContext()